 One of our signature activities at Clean Yield Asset Management is engaging with the companies we’re invested in to advance their sustainability practices.
 We therefore feel a strong obligation to “walk the walk” with equal commitment.

 Our sustainability challenge is both easy and difficult.
 We’re a small firm (seven employees).
-We occupy one floor of a historic building in a small town in Vermont (except for two employees who work remotely).
+We occupy one floor of a historic building in a small town in Vermont (except for one employee who works remotely).
 Our direct environmental impacts are therefore fairly small, and we’ve addressed much of the “low-hanging fruit,” for example, by installing efficient lighting and appliances and purchasing internal storm windows.
 The challenge is to identify additional steps we can take to lessen our environmental impacts, and to leverage our modest purchasing power for greater social benefit through our supply chain.

 Clean Yield adopted a Sustainability Commitment in 2011.
 What follows are some of the measures we’re taking in accordance with that commitment to diminish our sustainability footprint.

-Our biggest environmental impacts are made through our electricity usage, employee commuting and travel, and paper usage.
+Our biggest environmental impacts are made through our electricity usage, employee commuting, and business travel.

 We have installed energy-efficient lighting and appliances, and use Energy Star-certified appliances with automatic shutdown or “sleep” features.
 We also installed programmable thermostats to reduce the electric usage from heating our space.